brettz9/atyourcommand/README.md

 	(including selection ranges within), etc.
-1. **Grab contents as text or HTML** (allowing for CSS-Selector-enhanced HTTPQuery syntax like `div.myClass:text()` or `a[href]:attr()` to get back other than an HTML string?) along with URL; note: this ability to specify selectors for output is potentially distinct from specifying contexts via selector
+1. **Grab contents as text or HTML** (allowing for CSS-Selector-enhanced HTTPQuery syntax like `div.myClass:text()` or `a[href]:attr()` to get back other than an HTML string?) along with page text, URL, etc.; note: this ability to specify selectors for output is potentially distinct from specifying contexts via selector
     1. Option to supply prompt for selector or JS/jQuery eval at run-time
-1. Support **text or CSS path offset of highlighted text** so if supplying all page text, an app can reconstruct the position of the highlighted text/elements in context (e.g., to allow supplying a correction of edited text to Github through its API).

 1. Finish behavior providing **string substitution** of current page contents, URL, etc. (see todos in main.js under "buttonClick" "execute" event)